Pontiac Firebird: 1989

+The 20th Anniversary Trans Am also featured Chevrolet's high-performance 'police-Camaro' 1LE brakes, and it was the first Indy-500 Pace Car that did not require an engine, suspension, and other performance upgrades and modifications to handle Pace Car duties at Indianapolis.

+The 20th Anniversary Trans Am was the last 'anniversary' model to feature more than a custom interior and special exterior paint trim.

 Engines

 Fourth generation (1993–2002)

 The fourth-generation Firebird amplified the aerodynamic styling initiated by the previous generation.
 While the live rear axle and floorpan aft of the front seats remained largely the same, ninety percent of the Firebird's parts were all-new.
 Overall, the styling of the Firebird more strongly reflected the Banshee IV concept car than the 1991 "facelift" did.
 As with the Camaro, major improvements included standard dual airbags, four-wheel anti-lock brakes, 16-inch wheels, rack-and-pinion power steering, short/long-arm front suspension, and several non-rusting composite body panels.
 Throughout its fourth generation, trim levels included the V6-powered Firebird, V8-powered Formula, and Trans Am.
 Standard manual transmissions were the T5 five-speed manual for the V6s, Borg-Warner′s T56 six-speed manual for the V8s.
 The 4L60 four-speed automatic was optional for both in 1993, becoming the 4L60E with built-in electronic controls in 1994.